Before you read the next few posts, please deeply consider this one. I will keep it short. But remember, dynamite comes in small packages!

 What is a cornerstone?

-This is also a useful visual idea of how Jesus Christ connects the OT and the NT types of faith.
+Here is a visual idea of how Jesus Christ connects the OT and the NT types of faith.
 It shows faith in Him, old or new, is built upon Who He is and what He did on the cross.
-In this image we can see Him as a foundation on which the whole of the Old Testament and the whole of the New Testament are all built upon…
+In this image we can see Him as a cornerstone foundation on which the whole of the Old Testament and the whole of the New Testament are all built upon…

 Having a NT type of faith as Paul did is absolutely vital if you want to go over the Jordan and enter into the promised land, because the key to it all is your faith!
 We (gentiles) are no longer moving into a physical land, but into a spiritual land.